prasadaman2000/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+The interaction felt a little awkward but went as planned.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+We came up with the idea to use a more obvious light so that the user is not confused.

 ## Part C. Prototype the device